-The target for children in Key Stage Two is to produce a fluent, consistently formed style of fully cursive handwriting with equal spacing between the letters and words.
+The target for children in Key Stage Two is to produce a fluent, consistently formed style of joined up handwriting with equal spacing between the letters and words.

-- Children will have regular handwriting sessions using appropriate prepared resources, in the agreed handwriting style (see Appendix 2).
-Handwriting practice is to be carried out in writing books. - Children in years three and four will write with pencils until the class teacher assesses that they are joining competently and consistently.
-They will then be given a handwriting pen to use (see Appendix 4). - In years five and six children will use a handwriting pen (depending on ability) to complete the majority of class work, where appropriate, and using a fully cursive style. - Pencils will be used in mathematics or for drawing and completion of diagrams.
+- Children will be taught the correct formation and joins during their phonics and spelling lessons in the agreed handwriting style (see Appendix 2). - Children in years three and four will write with pencils until the class teacher assesses that they are joining competently and consistently.
+They will then be given a handwriting pen to use (see Appendix 3). - In years five and six children will use a handwriting pen (depending on ability) to complete the majority of class work, where appropriate, and using joined up style. - Pencils will be used in mathematics or for drawing and completion of diagrams.